thewtex/thesis/strain_estimation/strain_estimation.rst

 5.4.1 Dynamic frame skip
 ========================

-As seen in the *SNRe* results in Chapter 3, Fig. 3.3, and Chapter 4, Fig. 4.1, the ability for an algorithm to achieve a good strain image signal-to-noise ratio depends on the magnitude of the strain.
+As seen in the elastographic signal-to-noise ratio (*SNRe*) results in Chapter 3, Fig. 3.3, and Chapter 4, Fig. 4.1, the ability for an algorithm to achieve a good strain image signal-to-noise ratio depends on the magnitude of the strain.
 This was explored theoretically and experimentally by Varghese et al. [Varghese1997]_.
 If the amount of